YinkaOlu/QuickChemAPI/README.md

 The controller layer determines routing in the RESTful api and business logic to handle each call to the server.

 ### Application
 This layer holds higher level application organization.
-App layer determines which controllers and middleware are necessary.
+App layer determines which controllers and middleware are needed.